Tenby’s much-loved North Beach has failed to gain a Blue Flag award due to a drop in water quality.

 “We are committed to playing our role.
 We are currently investing more than £2.3 million a day to improve our services, including £2.5 billion between 2025 and 2030 to deliver environmental improvements across Wales.”

-Pembrokeshire County Council and Natural Resources Wales have both been approached for comment.
+Pembrokeshire County Council has also been approached for comment.